TIHBS/blockchain-diagram-symbols/shapes.md

 1. rounded corners      (4/39)      10.3 %
 1. wavy bottom          (4/39)      10.3 %
 1. wavy top             (4/39)      10.3 %

-Small: pictogram (e.g. three blocks together)

-Pictogram can also be used as a node modifier

 <svg>
     <g>